-Having budgeted everything out, have you come to the conclusion that you are unable to pay for your study abroad yourself?
-No worries, there are several grants and scholarships available to help you out.
+Now that you have budgeted everything out, have you come to the conclusion that you are unable to pay for your study abroad yourself?
+Please know there are several grants and scholarships available for which you can apply to help you finance your study abroad plan.

 For eligible students, the studiefinanciering continues during their time abroad.
 You may also be eligible to apply for a public transport reimbursement.
-Visit the duo website for information about the conditions.
+Visit the DUO website (in Dutch) for information about the conditions.

 Other grants and scholarships

 For a more extensive overview of available grants and scholarships, see the Beursopener on wilweg.nl (available in Dutch only).